citp/privacy-policy-historical/i/in/ind/indiedb.com.md

 ## How You Can Access Or Correct Your Information

-You can access all your personally identifiable information that we collect online and maintain by logging into your profile and accessing your control panel.
+You can access all your personally identifiable information that we collect online and maintain by logging into and editing your profile.
 We use this procedure to better safeguard your information.
 You can correct factual errors in your personally identifiable information by sending us a request that credibly shows error.
 To protect your privacy and security, we will also take reasonable steps to verify your identity before granting access or making corrections.

 ## How You Can Remove Your Information